 - Choose a Fixed or Varied Amount payment type

 A Fixed payment means that you decide the payment amount (for instance, for a workshop registration fee).
 A Varied Amount payment means that your respondents can decide how much they want to pay (for instance, a voluntary donation).
 If you choose Varied Amount, you can specify the Minimum Value that must be paid.
 If you choose Fixed, you can use a Formula field to calculate the payment amount based on the order contents.

 Now that you’ve chosen how much to be paid, it’s time to choose how to get paid.
 Let’s take a look at how to set up your payment gateway so you can get your hands on your dough.

-Zoho Forms offers integrations with three merchants for processing your transactions:
+Zoho Forms offers integrations with four merchants for processing your transactions:

 Choose a merchant from the Payment Gateway dropdown.
 For multiple payment options, click Add Merchant and select another gateway.
 After this, each merchant has its own setup process:

 If you’ve selected PayPal, enter your Account Name, Payment Amount, currency, and whether you’re in Sandbox mode.